XyzMails/PyKernelOS/README.md

 so um, idk what to say about this os, its really just a fun project

 # NOTES
-01.02.23 - WOAH HOLY SHIT ITS ALREADY 3.19MB?!!!!
+01.02.24 - WOAH HOLY SHIT ITS ALREADY 3.19MB?!!!!
 WOW WTFF!!!!!!!!!!!!! - niko
-01.02.23 - withering i swear to gawd you know that u can edit readme.md u can add notes here lolz - witheringaway
+01.02.24 - withering i swear to gawd you know that u can edit readme.md u can add notes here lolz - niko 01.02.24 - dude i forgor it was 2024 :skull: oh and the requirements are getting bigger and bigger with more apps. - niko

 # TODO